LuisAguilarPena/react-forms/README.md

   Kavak Tech Challenge July 11 2020
 </h1>

 This project was done as part of a tech challenge by Kavak for a developer position.
-Sadly I only made it halfway through the requirements for the forms challenge, algorithm test was completed.
+Sadly I only made it halfway through the requirements for the forms challenge, in 2 or so hours.
+The algorithm test was completed.

 Project is using GatsbyJS' default starter.